Clint Ritchie: Film

+Television

 Later life

 Ritchie retired in December 1998, and said that he believed the character of Clint had been damaged during the 1992 Viki-Clint-Sloan Carpenter love triangle story.
 He lived at his 60 acre California ranch, with his numerous dogs and cats, and 43 horses.
 He purchased the ranch, named the Happy Horse Ranch, in 1980 largely due to its location near Grass Valley, which is located near the site of the annual Tevis Cup 100-mile endurance horse race.
 His character on One Life to Live had a ranch in Arizona with the same name, and several of Ritchie's horses had been used on the show.

 Death

 In late January 2009, Ritchie had surgery to implant a pacemaker.
 Although the surgery was a success, a blood clot traveled to his brain, resulting in a massive stroke.
 He died a few days later about 4:00 a.m. on January 31, 2009, aged 70.
 His friend and costar Phil Carey, who played his father Asa Buchanan on One Life to Live, died of lung cancer six days after Ritchie's death.
 Ritchie was cremated.